caleb531/automata/joss/paper.md

 # Summary

-Automata are abstract machines used as models of computation, and are a central object of study in theoretical computer science.
+Automata are abstract machines used to represent models of computation, and are a central object of study in theoretical computer science.
 Given an input string of characters over a fixed alphabet, these machines either accept or reject the string.
 A language corresponding to an automaton is the set of all strings it accepts.
 Three general families of automata in increasing order of generality are as follows:

 1. Finite-state automata
 2. Pushdown automata
 3. Turing machines

-The ability to manipulate and interact with these automaton is
+These models are a core component of both computer science education and research, seeing applications in a wide variety of areas.
+In particular, the ability to manipulate finite-state automata within the context of a robust software package has seen attention from mainstream researchers in the past [CITE KLAUS AUTOMATA PACKAGE]

-In particular, finite state automata have widespread applications, as their simplicity allows for efficient computation and manipulation.
-[CITE KLAUS AUTOMATA PACKAGE]
+# Statement of need

 The forces on stars, galaxies, and dark matter under external gravitational fields lead to the dynamical evolution of structures in the universe.
 The orbits